profjohnharney/historybots/README.md

 - an interactive button
 - a speaker (this project uses a USB speaker)
 - an led and an appropriate resistor
-- connectors, such as jumper wires
+- connectors, such as jumper wires and alligator clips
 - some kind of housing for the bot; this project used a 3D printer to fabricate IBM's [TJ Bot](https://ibmtjbot.github.io/) design

 ### My goals in teaching the History Bot